Is My Injury Severe Enough After a Car Accident? | Peoria

 If you’re dealing with a crash in central Illinois, our Peoria car accident resource page explains the basics of what matters in the early days after a collision.

-Grounding: “Serious” isn’t always obvious in the first day
+Why isn’t a “serious” injury always obvious in the first day?

 People often imagine a “serious injury” as something you can see right away, like a broken bone.
 But many real injuries do not work like that.

-After a car accident, your body can be full of adrenaline.
+After an Illinois car accident, your body can be full of adrenaline.
 You may be stiff, shaken up, and trying to get home.
 It is common for pain and symptoms to show up later.

 Also, some injuries are more about function than appearance.
 You might be able to walk and talk, but still have problems concentrating, sleeping, lifting, turning your neck, or keeping up at work.